idleberg/atomizr.js/README.md

 $ atomizr example.sublime-completions --target atom >> example.cson
 ```

 Specifying `--source` is optional.
-However, sometimes it's necessary to determine whether the source is for Atom or Visual Studio Code (both use `.json`!)
-When converting a Visual Studio Code snippet, the scope for the target should be supplied (e.g. `--scope .source.haskell`) – otherwise `.source` will be used.
+However, since both, Atom and Visual Studio Code, work with `.json` snippets, it might be necessary to determine the source.
+When converting a Visual Studio Code snippet, the target scope for the target should be supplied (e.g. `--scope .source.haskell`) – otherwise the generic `.source` will be used.

 ### Node Module